d-morrison/IntroStatActivities/_book/04-A05-EDA-two-quantitative-PartA.md

 To look at the relationship between two quantitative variables we will create a scatterplot with the explanatory variable on the x-axis and the response variable on the y-axis.
 We can also find three summary measures for the linear relationship between the two variables: regression slope, correlation and the coefficient of determination.

 We will look at the relationship between budget and revenue for movies released in 2016.
-Upload and open the Movie Profits Activity 4A F22 Code R script file.
+Upload and open the provided R script file.
 Enter the explanatory variable name, `budget_mil`, for `explanatory` and the response variable name, `revenue_mil`, for `response` at line 7 in the R script file to create the scatterplot.
 (Note: both variables are measured in "millions of dollars" ($MM).)
 Highlight and run lines 1--12.

 ```r